Lima Airport Tips

 Priority lanes in Peru

-In Peru priority and special assistance lanes are not only for handicapped people.
+In Peru priority and special assistance lanes are not only for people with physical disabilities.
 From airports to grocery stores, pregnant and elderly people can also use these lanes, Most are also for people with small children.

 LATAM check in advice